maximvdberg/reasamplomatic-multi/README.md

 ## Planned Features
- - [ ] Call "detect pitch" from the sampler automatically after adding a pitched sample.
-See [here](#no-automatic-pitch-detection) for more information.
  - [ ] Allow `refresh` to reconnect after closing & reopening REAPER.
  - [ ] A way to save user settings without requiring them to edit the script.
  - [ ] Shortcut to zoom to fit all note ranges.
  - [ ] Testing!
 There are probably still many bugs, so please let me know if you find any.

 ## Limitations

-#### No automatic pitch detection

-After adding pitched samples, you currently need to manually hit the "Detect pitch" button once in each ReaSamplOmatic5000 instance.
-This is very impractical, and really limits the usability of the program.
-Perhaps one day this option will be there.

 #### Docking